-So what does your target audience need?
+So, what does your target audience need?
 What are their emotional attachments to such a service?
-Would they want convenience or speed, or ease of use?
+Would they want convenience, speed, or ease of use?
 Get the basics right, then ensure that your product has few risks that people may need help to run away from.
 People have to find something good about your product to talk about.
 A lousy bug, like your customer support not being up to its game, will make customers lose trust.
-When you build a product whose technology and operations are on point, it will build the customer’s trust without any discounts or free offers.
+When you build a product whose technology and operations are on point, it will produce the customer’s trust without any discounts or free offers.

 As a marketer, how would you protect user data and ensure compliance in less integrated markets?

-Never underlook a compliance team or a legal team.
+Never overlook a compliance team or a legal team.
 Get them immediately because you need terms and conditions to protect your company and the user.
-At SafeBoda, we were in a place where users started getting a bit sensitive about their data as we knew how much time they’ve been travelling and where they travelled to, So if you don’t have a compliance team, you’re in a position where you are not only a risk for the company to be sued, but also you are at risk of not having accurate user data.
+At SafeBoda, users started getting a bit sensitive about their data as we knew how long they’ve been travelling and where they travelled.
+So, if you don’t have a compliance team, you’re in a position where you are not only at risk for the company to be sued but also at risk of not having accurate user data.

 In Africa, many markets are getting support from the government to link national IDs with driving licenses or birth certificates.
 But it needs to be better integrated, so you ask to spend less time onboarding a user.
 Thankfully, with companies like Verified.africa, we can expedite the process in Africa because Verified.africa works with mobility techs and governments.
 And these are the kind of services that startups will need.